Leica SL vs YI M1

 Studio photographers will appreciate that the Leica SL (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and YI.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and YI websites.

 So how do things add up?
 Is the Leica SL better than the YI M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.